JDogHerman/Powershell_Scripts/README.md

 # Powershell_Scripts

-This is just a dump of scipts I use with Windows Powershell. :~
+This is just a dump of scripts I use with Windows Powershell. :~